New Research: Possible Ways to Slow Aging

 Increased abdominal fat is associated with increased cardiovascular disease, dementia, colon cancer and breast cancer, and all-cause mortality.9,10

-The World Health Organization estimates that genetic factors explain approximately 25% of differences in the rate the aging process occurs, and the environment explains the other 75%.11
+The World Health Organization estimates that genetic factors explain approximately 25% of differences in the rate at which the aging process occurs, and the environment explains the other 75%.11

 Environmental factors, such as ultraviolet radiation (UVR), cause chronic inflammation and oxidative stress.
 UVR causes visible signs of aging, such as wrinkles, pigmentation changes, and skin sagging.
-Exposure to UVR prematurely ages the skin.12
+Exposure to UV radiation prematurely ages the skin.12

 Wayne Cascio, director of the Environmental Protection Agency’s (EPA) National Health and Environmental Effects Laboratory, says that published studies investigating the effects of pollution on older adults and the aging process is limited.13